 Move over jumbo marshmallows, we have a new slime recipe and it uses marshmallow fluff instead!
-You will love this because it’s a simple, no- cook, edible slime recipe!
-Perfect for when you don’t want to deal with the microwave or the stove when you want to make slime!
-Edible slime is growing in popularity right now, so we have literally been whipping up all sorts of tasty and taste safe slime recipes like our newest edible marshmallow fluff slime.
+You will love this because it’s a simple, edible slime recipe that is no cook!
+We have tons of fun and easy edible slime recipes for you to try, like this 2 ingredient stretchy fluff slime.

-We love marshmallow slimes because they make for awesome stretchy and tasty slime making fun that’s perfectly edible too.
-How about a no-cook version so you don’t have to worry about temperature or having a microwave oven available?
+We love making slime with marshmallows because they make for awesome stretchy and tasty slime that’s perfectly edible too!
+But how about a no cook version so you don’t have to worry about temperature or having a microwave oven available?

-This diy edible marshmallow fluff slime is perfect, and my rock star slime maker Char really shows us how much she loves making edible slime.
-Awesome tween and teen slime making activity that’s a little different from our traditional slime recipes.
+This DIY edible marshmallow fluff slime is perfect, and my rock star slime maker Char really shows us how much she loves making edible slime.
+Awesome tween and teen slime making activity that’s a little different from our traditional fluffy slime recipe.

 - It’s completely edible!